noelwilson-brit/fastapi-starter-template/README.md

 # cd into project root
 cd fastapi-starter-template

+# Create virtual env
+python -m venv .venv

+# Activate the environment
+source .venv/bin/activate

+# Install dependencies
+pip install poetry && poetry install --no-root

 # Launch the project
-docker-compose up
+uvicorn app.main:api --reload
 ```

-Afterwards, the project will be live at [http://localhost:5000](http://localhost:5000).
+Afterwards, the project will be live at [http://localhost:8000](http://localhost:8000).

 ## Documentation

 FastAPI automatically generates documentation based on the specification of the endpoints you have written.
-You can find the docs at [http://localhost:5000/docs](http://localhost:5000/docs).
+You can find the docs at [http://localhost:8000/docs](http://localhost:8000/docs).

 ## Testing

-In order to test and lint the project locally you need to install the poetry dependencies outlined in the pyproject.toml file.

-If you have Poetry installed then it's as easy as running `poetry shell` to activate the virtual environment first and then `poetry install` to get all the dependencies.

-This starter template has an example test which covers its only endpoint.
-To run the test, ensure you are
-in the same directory as the `tox.ini` file and run `tox` from the command line.
-It will also perform code
-linting and formatting as long as the pre-commit hooks were installed.
-We'll talk about that next.

-# Code Formatting & Linting

-To activate pre-commit formatting and linting all you need to do is run `pre-commit install` from the root of your local git repository.
-Now
-every time you try to make a commit, the code will be formatted and linted for errors first.
+Run the command:
+`pytest`